 Restaurants & Pubs

-Sometimes you just want a pint and a snack, and sometimes you want to be wowed with an over-the-top culinary experience.
+Sometimes you just want a pint and a snack.
+Sometimes you want a 5-star top chef experience.
 Take your pick, because there are plenty of options for both.
 Irish pubs like O’Donaghue’s, Cask & Kettle, and The Old Triangle are always a crowd favourite.
-For Asian cuisine head to Thandi Restaurant, Damda Fusion Cuisine, Mitchan Sushi, or Tokai Noodle Bar.
-Looking for a hip hotspot?
+For Asian cuisine head to Thandi Restaurant, Thai Manao, or Mitchan Sushi.
+Looking for a hotspot?
 Check out 540 Kitchen & Bar, Cast & Crew Grill, East Coast Bistro, or Tide & Boar Gastropub.

 Imperial Theatre, Saint John